AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Email software

 Email software utilizes hybrid servers with sending, receiving, and storing capabilities for managing large volumes of email communications.
 These solutions can be open source, cloud-based or on-premise.
+They provide a foundation for email delivery and management.

 With its integration capacities for both web and mobile devices such as shared calendars, task management, contact management, and document sharing, email software can boost teamwork and support project management processes.